reahl/reahl/reahl-doc/doc/devmanual/devenv.rst

 install and configure one of your choosing on your own machine.
 You need to use an IDE that is able to connect to a remote host (the Vagrant machine is "remote" from the perspective of an IDE).
-Your IDE also needs to be able to work with Python code on the remote host that is inside a virtualenv.
+Your IDE also needs to be able to work with Python code *inside a specific virtualenv* on the remote host.

 To know to which machine to connect your IDE, run (on your own machine)::